-This Ritz-Carlton Residence is also expensive, very expensive when you consider that it’s not on Waikiki Beach.
-Expect to pay in the region of $700 for an “ocean view” room plus Hawaii’s taxes.
+This Ritz-Carlton Residence is also expensive, costly when you consider that it’s not on Waikiki Beach.
+Expect to pay in the region of $700 USD for an “ocean view” room plus Hawaii’s taxes.
 That’s a lot of money for a hotel not on the beach.

 Currently, a standard award night at the Ritz-Carlton Residence Waikiki Beach will cost 60,000 points per night.
-And, going forward, off-peak pricing will be 50,000 points per night, and peak pricing will be 70,000 points per night.
+In the future, off-peak pricing will be 50,000 points per night, and peak pricing will be 70,000 points per night.

 Rooms you can book with points are 426 sqft. (interior space excluding lanai).
 At the Royal Hawaiian, a similar room using 60,000 points per night is 300 sqft. with no ocean view or lanai.
 At the Moana Surfrider, the point cost for a room is again the same, but the size of their base room is 210-270 sqft. with no ocean view or lanai.

-If the out of pocket cost for a room at The Ritz-Carlton Residences is $700/night then the 60,000 Marriott Bonvoy points, this is the best value redemption on Marriott Bonvoy rewards on the Hawaiian islands.
+If the out-of-pocket cost for a room at The Ritz-Carlton Residences is $700 USD per night, then the 60,000 Marriott Bonvoy points, this is the best value redemption on Marriott Bonvoy rewards on the Hawaiian islands.

 2. Royal Hawaiian, a Luxury Collection Resort, Waikiki